Spring Raking Tips - Prevention is Key

 6. Avoid raking altogether by mulching your leaves instead.
 Mulching can be an excellent way to help ensure a healthy yard and a healthy You!

-Be sure to see your local physiotherapist at Beaumont Physiotherapy & Sports Injury Clinic in order to both prevent and treat musculoskeletal injuries.
-For more information or to book an appointment please call 780-929-5217.
-Proudly serving the Beaumont Community for 23 years.
+For more information or to book a virtual appointment please call 780-929-5217.
+Proudly serving the Beaumont Community for 27 years.